Weston Today photos

 Prescription and over-the-counter medications, including those for pets, can be deposited.
 Needles (“sharps”), liquids, creams, and vape devices cannot.

-Weston’s Take Back Box was installed in 2018 with support from ADAP, the local prevention council, which provides alcohol and substance abuse awareness programs in town and promotes wellness for youth and families.
+Weston’s medication disposal box was installed in 2018 with support from ADAP, the local prevention council, which provides alcohol and substance abuse awareness programs in town and promotes wellness for youth and families.

-The intent of the National Prescription Drug Take Back Day initiative is to remove opioids and other medicines from the nation’s homes, where they are vulnerable to misuse, theft or abuse by family members and visitors, including children and teens.
+The intent of the DEA’s National Prescription Drug Take Back Day and of the disposal boxes is to remove medicines from the nation’s homes that are vulnerable to misuse, theft, or abuse by family members and visitors, including children and teens.